By Eric Shaban, MD, Regional Medical Director, VITAS Healthcare

 They are patients with advanced lung disease who are aware of their own declining health and new or worsening symptoms.
 They are patients who are not improving on current treatments and, if asked, say they would prefer to be at home for comfort-focused hospice care.

-Nearly 70% of Americans in a 2017 Kaiser Family Foundation survey, in fact, indicated they would prefer to die at home, if given a choice.
+Nearly 70% of respondents to a 2017 Kaiser Family Foundation survey indicated they would prefer to die at home, if given a choice.

-Yet more than 56 percent of patients with advanced lung disease or chronic obstructive pulmonary disease (COPD) are still dying in hospitals, nursing homes or long-term care facilities, sometimes after undergoing interventions they do not want, including intubation, CPR or mechanical ventilation.
+Yet more than 56% of patients with advanced lung disease or chronic obstructive pulmonary disease (COPD) are still dying in hospitals, nursing homes or long-term care facilities, sometimes after undergoing unwanted interventions such as intubation, CPR, and mechanical ventilation.

-Moreover, they are not being referred to hospice care in a timely manner because their physicians or specialists are not having honest conversations with them about their goals for end-of-life care, nor are their healthcare professionals recognizing the signs of decline that make seriously ill patients eligible for the hospice care that they prefer.
+Moreover, they are not being referred to hospice care in a timely manner because their physicians or specialists are not having honest conversations with them about their goals for end-of-life care.
+These healthcare professionals may fail to recognize the signs of decline that make seriously ill patients eligible for the hospice care that they prefer.

-While it’s true that advanced lung disease is far more variable and unpredictable from patient to patient compared to cancer, primary care physicians and specialists should understand that decline from COPD is usually apparent in the final 6-12 months of life, marked by:
+Although advanced lung disease is highly variable and its trajectory can be unpredictable from patient to patient, primary care physicians and specialists should understand that decline from COPD is usually apparent in the final 6-12 months of life, marked by:

 - increasing symptom burden, despite maximal or close-to-maximal therapies